aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/42_AIWorkflows.md

 ---
-title: "AI-Driven Development"
+title: "AI-Driven Automation"
 chapter: false
-weight: 51
+weight: 52
 ---

-# AI-Driven Development Workflows
+# AI-Driven Task Automation Workflows

-## Transforming Development with Intelligent Automation
+## Transforming Development Tasks with Intelligent Automation

-AI-driven development workflows represent a fundamental shift from reactive to proactive development.
-Instead of waiting for issues to arise, AI anticipates needs, suggests optimizations, and automates routine tasks, allowing developers to focus on creative problem-solving and innovation.
+AI-driven automation workflows represent a potentially exponential boost to developer productivity by enabling Agentic AI to autonomously perform routine development tasks with minimul input and supervision.
+Instead of using precious Developer cycles, AI can automate standard SDLC tasks, allowing developers to focus on creative problem-solving and innovation.

-### Setting Up Your AI Development Environment
+### Setting Up Your AI Task Automation Environment

-Let's create your Coder workspace with comprehensive AI development tools.
+Let's create a Coder Task that will perform a Well-Architected review of the Web App we previously created.

-#### Step 1: Access Your AI-Enhanced Workspace
+#### Step 1: Create Your Task-Automation Workspace

-Create a workspace using the AWS Workshop - EC2 (Linux) Q Developer template:
+Create a Task using the AWS Workshop - Kubernetes with Claude Code template:
-1. **Access your Coder dashboard** and click "Create Workspace"
+1. **Access your Coder dashboard** and click "Tasks"
-2. **Select the AWS Workshop - EC2 (Linux) Q Developer template** (created in the previous module)
+2. **Within the Task UI, Select the AWS Workshop - Kubernetes with Claude Code template from the drop-down** (created in the previous module)
-3. **Configure the workspace parameters**:
+3. **Configure the task prompt**:
-   - **Name**: `linux-qdev-workspace`
-   - **Instance type**: 2 vCPU, 4 GiB RAM
-   - **Region**: us-east-1 (Default)
-   - **Disk Size**: 30 GB (Default)
+   - "Analyze the Task Management Web App found at <your github repo>, perform a Well Architected Review of the application with a focus on the Security pillar.
+Create up to two additional Coder workspaces using the AWS Workshop - EC2 (Linux) Q Developer template to work on any suggested updates to resolve issues identifed"

-4. **Click "Create Workspace"** and wait for it to start
+4. **Click "Run task"** and wait for it to start

 {{% notice info %}}
 The selected Coder workspace template will automatically provision the AWS CLI, CDK, Amazon Q Developer CLI and other tools needed for AI-Driven AWS Development.